gawatu/windowsserverdocs/WindowsServerDocs/storage/refs/integrity-streams.md

 ## Integrity scrubber

 As described above, ReFS will automatically validate data integrity before accessing any data.
-ReFS also uses a background scrubber, which enables ReFS to validate infrequently accessed data.
-This scrubber periodically scans the volume, identifies latent corruptions, and proactively triggers a repair of any corrupt data.
+Additionally, ReFS uses a background scrubber, which enables ReFS to validate infrequently accessed data.
+This scrubber periodically scans the volume, identifying latent corruptions and proactively triggering a repair of any corrupt data.

   >[!NOTE]
   >The data integrity scrubber can only validate file data for files where integrity streams is enabled.